George Mason University: Demographics

-Koch Foundation funding
+Koch Foundation funding and Economics Department

-George Mason University has been subject to controversy surrounding donations from the Charles Koch Foundation.
+George Mason University has been subject to controversy surrounding donations from the Charles Koch Foundation, in particular to the College of Humanities and Social Sciences' Department of Economics, which was seen as being allegedly influenced by libertarian political thought, evidenced by the political activities of the Koch brothers.
 University documents revealed that the Koch brothers were given the ability to pick candidates as a condition of monetary donations.
 George Mason University altered its donor rules following the controversy.